xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 # Case Study: A Collaborative Spreadsheet

-Now let's get real: we're going to design a CRDT for a collaborative spreadsheet editor (think Google Sheets).
+Now let's get practical: we're going to design a CRDT for a collaborative spreadsheet editor (think Google Sheets).

 As practice, try sketching a design yourself before reading any further.
 The rest of this section describes how I would do it, but don't worry if you come up with something different---there's no one right answer!
 The point of this blog post is to give you the confidence to design and tweak CRDTs like this yourself, not to dictate "the one true spreadsheet CRDT™".